-Management is dealing with all kinds and levels of people –subordinates, peers, boss or bosses, other departments or business units, even other companies and the list goes on.
-It’s important to have well developed communication, negotiation, team building skills.
+Management deals with all kinds and levels of people –subordinates, peers, boss or bosses, other departments or business units, even other companies and the list goes on.
+It’s important to have well-developed communication, negotiation, and team-building skills.
 If you don’t, your career growth will

 be in jeopardy.

 Stage IV – Executive: Exercising Power

 You have significant organizational responsibility.
 Your focus is not on day-to-day operations but on strategy – the future of the organization.
 Your role is to be proactive – to anticipate change, plan for it, initiate it, and lead the organization as it goes through it.
 That requires dealing more with the external environment and making tough, hard decisions.